Nail Enhancement Price list

 Types of Nail Enhancements

-Gel overlays are when a builder gel is applied over the natural nail with no tips applied to extend length.
-They will be the same length as your natural nail is but with a ‘’jacket’’ of gel protection, they are a little thicker than gel polish but not bulky, with flat nails this allows us to build up a natural c curve to the nail and give a proper shape.
-These can be done in a permenant French using both a white builder gel and a pink one to create a natural finish or colour gel polish for long lasting colour with high gloss.
-Gel polish will not chip off of gel overlays.
-Many people like this option as it gives the nails protection and allows them to grow our their own nails to the desired length.
-These will need infilling every 2-3 weeks depending on nail growth and wear and tear.
+A Gel overlay is a builder gel that is applied over your natural nails with no tips applied to extend the length.
+Your nails will remain the same length but with a ‘’jacket’’ of gel protection.
+They are a little thicker than gel polish but are not bulky.
+For flatter nails this allows us to build up a natural “c” curve on the nail resulting in your nails looking both slimmer and longer.
+Many people choose this option as it gives the nails protection and allows them to grow their own nails to the desired length.
+You can choose either a coloured gel polish or french finish which is included in the price.
+We recommend an “infill” every 2-3 weeks depending on nail growth and wear and tear.